Progress to Date

 • Uninterruptable Power Supply systems have been added at 80 signalized intersection locations to reduce the fuel consumption and emissions associated with vehicles delayed during power outages by maintaining traffic signal operation with battery power.

 • On Kane County roads and highways, the Division of Transportation has begun to implement strategies to reduce light pollution onto rights of way.
 Light pollution can impact wildlife, night sky visibility, and glare onto neighboring properties.
-All of Kane County’s 115 signalized intersections and 20 flashing warning beacon locations have been converted to energy-saving LED modules from
+All of Kane County’s 115 signalized intersections and 20 flashing warning beacon locations have been converted to energy-saving LED modules from traditional incandescent bulbs.

 • The Kane County Division of Transportation maintains the Kane County Adopt-a-Highway Program which allows citizens to support anti-litter efforts by signing up volunteer groups to adopt a section of County Highway for 2 years.
 This effort also assists in maintaining the operations of adjacent storm water management systems.
 Currently over 100 groups are participating in this program.